 The parents of premature and sick babies are no different to any other parent in their desire to be with their baby.
-However, inadequate leave entitlement can mean dads having to head back to work while their baby is still in hospital.
-A lack of accommodation can also mean parents are unable to stay with their baby.
+However, inadequate leave entitlement can mean dads having to head back to work and a lack of accommodation can mean parents are unable to stay with their baby.
 Costs at the hospital can leave parents struggling to meet essential bills and a lack of information can mean parents are left feeling they are on their own.

-Having a baby in neonatal care will always be a stressful and difficult time for families.
-Simple steps to help with the financial costs parents face can at least relieve some of these pressures and enable parents to focus on their baby.
+Having a baby in neonatal care will always be a stressful and difficult time for families, simple steps to help with the financial costs parents face can at least relieve some of these pressures and enable parents to focus on their baby.